floydspace/serverless-esbuild/README.md

 These options belong under `custom.esbuild` in your `serverless.yml` or `serverless.ts` file, and are specific to this plugin (these are not esbuild API options):

-- `packager`: Package to use (npm or yarn - npm is default)
+- `packager`: Package to use (npm, pnpm or yarn - npm is default)
 - `packagePath`: Path to the `package.json` file (`./package.json` is default)
 - `packagerOptions`:
-  - `scripts`: A string or array of scripts to be executed, currently only supports 'scripts' for npm and yarn
+  - `scripts`: A string or array of scripts to be executed, currently only supports 'scripts' for npm, pnpm and yarn
 - `exclude`: An array of dependencies to exclude (declares it as an external as well as excludes it from Lambda ZIP file)

 ## Author